bingyuzhang/bingyu/teaching-en.md

 # Teaching

+- 2025 Fall: Riemannian Geometry.
+University of Southern Denmark.
+Instructor.

+- 2025 Fall: Advanced Topics in Geometry and Topology: Higher category and microlocal theory of sheaves.
+University of Southern Denmark.
+Instructor.

 - 2024 Fall: [Advanced Topics in Quantum Mathematics: Toric Geometry and F-theory](seminar/Toric.md).
 University of Southern Denmark.
 Instructor, joint with Muyang Liu.

 - 2023 Fall: [Advanced Topics in Geometry and Topology: Introduction to Mirror Symmetry](seminar/MirrorSymmetry.md).
 University of Southern Denmark.
 Instructor.